-The new A-level syllabuses have now been phased in meaning that in September 2022 the majority of A-level courses will follow a two-year linear format with the final assessment taking place at the end of the course (2024 summer term).
-Students taking these subjects will be required to sit an internally produced examination during the 2023 summer term.
-The school will not be offering the AS Level qualifications, which were introduced alongside the new two-year linear A-level courses, in any subjects in the summer 2023 examination session.
+A-Level courses follow a two-year linear format with the final assessment taking place at the end of the course (2025 Summer Term).
+Students will be assessed internally throughout both year groups, including mock examinations during the 2024 Summer Term.
+The Sixth Form does not offer AS Level qualifications, which were introduced alongside the new two-year linear A-Level courses, in any subjects in the summer 2024 examination session.

-From September 2022, all students will follow one of four pathways with the expectation that they will sit all of the subjects started in September 2022 as A-level examinations in the summer of 2024.
+From September 2023 all students will follow one of four pathweays with the expectation that they will sit A-Level examinations in all of their chosen subjects in the summer of 2025.